TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

 \subsection{Context Encoding}

-We select pre-trained RoBERTa~\cite{lewis-etal-2020-pretrained} as our basic encoder.
-In particular, since a standard transformer encoder is limited to maximum of $T=512$ tokens, we consider chunk-based encoding via sliding-window, i.e., dividing the documents into $C$ chunks and processing them individually with encoder,
+We use pre-trained RoBERTa~\cite{lewis-etal-2020-pretrained} as the encoder.
+Since transformer models are limited to a maximum of $T=512$ tokens, we apply a sliding-window approach to divide the document into $C$ chunks, encoding each chunk individually:

-where $\mathbf{X}_c $ represents the token embeddings for the $c$-th chunk, $\mathbf{H}_c$ denotes the contextual representations for the $c$-th chunk produced by the RoBERTa encoder, $C$ is the total number of chunks.
+where $\mathbf{X}_c$ represents the token embeddings of the $c$-th chunk, $\mathbf{H}_c$ denotes its contextual representation, and $C$ is the total number of chunks.